BiTinerary/Bulk_Amazon_Lister/README.md

 * Python w/ Numpy and Tkinter modules. (`pip install numpy` | `pip install python-tk`) Numpy Standalone Installer: <a href='http://sourceforge.net/projects/numpy/files/NumPy/1.9.2/'>http://sourceforge.net/projects/numpy/files/NumPy/1.9.2/</a>

-If you receive an "Unable to find vcvarsall.bat" then install Windows C++ Compiler for Python, available here: <a href='https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266'>https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266></a>

 * Selenium Plugins: <ahref='http://www.seleniumhq.org/projects/ide/'>http://www.seleniumhq.org/projects/ide/</a>

 * Browser needs to open new windows in the **same** tab.
 This is due to Selenium not being able to communicate between tabs.
 This can be accomplished by changing a registry entry in Firefox:<br>